 Women in the Workplace in ASEAN – Part Two

-In part two of this three part series, ASEAN Briefing continues to take a closer look at women in the workplace regionally.
+In part two of this two-part series, ASEAN Briefing continues to take a closer look at women in the workplace regionally.
+The first part can be found here.

 The employment level for women throughout the ASEAN region is important for foreign investors and international companies to understand and anticipate.
 Indeed, the importance of female penetration in the labor force for overall economic growth is something that could affect the prospects of multinational companies investing in any region, and is especially important in emerging economic regions such as South East Asia.